-Through your résumé and recommendations, we have a clear sense of your professional path to date.
-What are your career goals over the next 3 – 5 years and what, in your imagination, would be your long-term dream job?
+Through your resume and recommendation, we have a clear sense of your professional path to date.
+What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

 First of all, they’ve made a point to steer you away from rehashing your résumé here.
 “Because we can read, and have your résumé and recommendations in front of us… We have a clear sense of your professional path to date.
-In other words, we get what you’ve done up to this point (so please don’t waste our time by repeating that stuff here, because you’ll be revealing just how much you don’t get that simple concept)”… is kinda what the folks at Columbia Business School are really saying there.
+So please don’t waste our time by repeating that stuff here, because you’ll be revealing just how much you don’t get that simple concept…” That’s kind of what the folks at Columbia Business School are really saying there.
 Now, there IS a reason to slip in some of your achievements, but only to the extent that doing so further CLARIFIES your goals and/or CONVINCES the reader that you have a shot at succeeding AT achieving those goals (we’ll come back to that).

 Okay, so how to crush Essay #1 for CBS?
 Well, this may require some re-wiring of your brain, so strap in.

 You want to the readers to be utterly impressed, okay, we’ll grant you that.
 But HOW you go about impressing them is where it gets tricky.
 Your instinct might be to impress through pitching the coolest-SOUNDING job/plan.
 In other words, you may want to tantalize these folks with a killer tech idea; or something revolutionary; or something so creative and unique, it stops them in their tracks.
 Nope.
 Don’t try to impress through the plan.
 Instead, impress through the INEVITABILITY OF that plan.
 If your background (and therefore your skill set, prior achievements, general career arc, etc.) maps perfectly to the plan you’ve laid out for the next 3-5 years, you’re going to be thought of as “bankable.”